FgForrest/evitaDB/documentation/user/en/use/connectors/graphql.md

 ### Recommended IDEs

-We've developed our own GUI tool called [evitaLab](https://evitadb.io/blog/09-our-new-web-client-evitalab) which supports GraphQL with usefull tools (e.g. data visualisations).
+We've developed our own GUI tool called [evitaLab](https://evitadb.io/blog/09-our-new-web-client-evitalab) which supports GraphQL with useful tools (e.g. data visualisations).
 It also has other useful tools for exploring evitaDB instances, not just using GraphQL API.
-Therefore, this is our recommened chose of IDE for our APIs.
+Therefore, this is our recommended chose of IDE for our APIs.

 However if you want to use a generic GraphQL tool, we have recommendations for that too.
 During development, we have come across and tried several tools for consuming GraphQL APIs, but there are only a few that we can recommend.